Symmetries and entanglement features of inner-mode resolved correlations of interfering nonidentical photons: Inner-mode resolved correlation symmetries of interfering nonidentical photons

-depicted as a light blue plane in Fig.~\ref{fig:correlation_landscape} in the main paper, appears for the highly symmetric state in which all photons share the \emph{same Gaussian spectrum with the same central frequency}.
+depicted as a light blue plane in Fig.~\ref{fig:correlation_landscape} in the main paper, appears for the highly symmetric state in which all photons share the \emph{same Gaussian distribution with the same central value $\beta_0$}.
 This symmetry is \emph{independent of the interferometer transformation}.
-Indeed, under the assumption that the frequency spectra of all single-photon pulses are identical Gaussian functions
+Indeed, under the assumption that the inner-mode distributions of all single-photon pulses are identical Gaussian functions